0vercl0k/wtf/README.md

 Special thanks to [@yrp604](https://github.com/yrp604) for providing valuable inputs throughout the project and [@masthoon](https://github.com/masthoon) for suggesting to write a demo targeting [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) secure mode.

-## How it works

-*wtf* runs user & kernel mode through an *execution backend* and relies on the user to insert test-cases in the target.
-Unlike other classical fuzzer tools, *wtf* doesn't do much of the heavy lifting; the user does.
-The user needs to know the harnessed target very well and onboarding a target is an iterative process that will take time.
-It has a lot of flexibility to offer if you are ready to get hacking though :)

-The usual workflow to harness a target is as follows:

-1. Get your target running into a Hyper-V VM running Windows with one virtual CPU and 4GB of RAM,
-1. Put your target into the desired state using [KD](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/).
-For example, to target [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver)'s IOCTL handler, I chose to stop the target in user-mode right before the client invokes [DeviceIoControl](https://docs.microsoft.com/en-us/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol).
-This will vary depending on your targets but you probably want it to be close to the code you want to fuzz.

-    ```
-    kd> r
-    rax=000000dfd98ff3d0 rbx=0000000000000088 rcx=0000000000000088
-    rdx=00000000deadbeef rsi=0000000000000000 rdi=0000000000000000
-    rip=00007ff6f5bb111e rsp=000000dfd98ff380 rbp=0000000000000000
-    r8=000000dfd98ff3d0  r9=0000000000000400 r10=000002263e823055
-    r11=00007ff6f5bcb54d r12=0000000000000000 r13=0000000000000000
-    r14=0000000000000000 r15=0000000000000000
-    iopl=0         nv up ei pl nz na po nc
-    cs=0033  ss=002b  ds=002b  es=002b  fs=0053  gs=002b             efl=00000206
-    hevd_client!main+0xae:
-    00007ff6`f5bb111e ff15dc1e0100    call    qword ptr [hevd_client!_imp_DeviceIoControl (00007ff6`f5bc3000)] ds:002b:00007ff6`f5bc3000={KERNEL32!DeviceIoControlImplementation (00007ff8`3e2e6360)}
-    ```

-1. Use [bdump.js](https://github.com/yrp604/bdump) to generate the kernel crash-dump as well as the `regs.json` file that contains the CPU state.
-I recommend to dump those file in a `state` directory under your `target` directory (`targets/hevd/state` for example):

-    ```
-    kd> .scriptload c:\\work\\codes\\bdump\\bdump.js
-    [bdump] Usage: !bdump "C:\\path\\to\\dump"
-    [bdump] Usage: !bdump_full "C:\\path\\to\\dump"
-    [bdump] Usage: !bdump_active_kernel "C:\\path\\to\\dump"
-    [bdump] This will create a dump directory and fill it with a memory and register files
-    [bdump] NOTE: you must include the quotes and escape the backslashes!
-    JavaScript script successfully loaded from 'c:\work\codes\bdump\bdump.js'

-    kd> !bdump_active_kernel "c:\\work\\codes\\wtf\\targets\\hevd\\state"
-    [bdump] creating dir...
-    [bdump] saving regs...
-    [bdump] register fixups...
-    [bdump] don't know how to get mxcsr_mask or fpop, setting to zero...
-    [bdump]
-    [bdump] don't know how to get avx registers, skipping...
-    [bdump]
-    [bdump] tr.base is not cannonical...
-    [bdump] old tr.base: 0x7375c000
-    [bdump] new tr.base: 0xfffff8047375c000
-    [bdump]
-    [bdump] setting flag 0x2000 on cs.attr...
-    [bdump] old cs.attr: 0x2fb
-    [bdump] new cs.attr: 0x22fb
-    [bdump]
-    [bdump] rip and gs don't match kernel/user, swapping...
-    [bdump] rip: 0x7ff6f5bb111e
-    [bdump] new gs.base: 0xdfd9621000
-    [bdump] new kernel_gs_base: 0xfffff8046b6f3000
-    [bdump]
-    [bdump] non-zero IRQL in usermode, resetting to zero...
-    [bdump] saving mem, get a coffee or have a smoke, this will probably take around 10-15 minutes...
-    [bdump] Creating c:\work\codes\wtf\targets\hevd\state\mem.dmp - Active kernel and user memory bitmap dump
-    [bdump] Collecting pages to write to the dump.
-This may take a while.
-    [bdump] 0% written.
-    [...]
-    [bdump] 95% written.
-1 sec remaining.
-    [bdump] Wrote 1.5 GB in 23 sec.
-    [bdump] The average transfer rate was 64.7 MB/s.
-    [bdump] Dump successfully written
-    [bdump] done!
-    @$bdump_active_kernel("c:\\work\\codes\\wtf\\targets\\hevd\\state")
-    ```

-1. Create a [fuzzer module](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc), write the code that [inserts a test-case](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc#L20) into your target and define [the](https://github.com/0vercl0k/wtf/blob/fbl_pubrelease/src/wtf/fuzzer_hevd.cc#L81) [various](https://github.com/0vercl0k/wtf/blob/fbl_pubrelease/src/wtf/fuzzer_hevd.cc#L98) [conditions](https://github.com/0vercl0k/wtf/blob/fbl_pubrelease/src/wtf/fuzzer_hevd.cc#L127) to [detect crashes](https://github.com/0vercl0k/wtf/blob/fbl_pubrelease/src/wtf/fuzzer_hevd.cc#L109) or [the end of a test-case](https://github.com/0vercl0k/wtf/blob/fbl_pubrelease/src/wtf/fuzzer_hevd.cc#L69).

-At this point you should start to iterate and verify that the fuzzer module works as expected.
-The execution backends are a blackbox so you should generate execution traces to make sure it goes through the right paths, does the right things.
-During this phase I mainly use the [bochscpu](https://github.com/yrp604/bochscpu) backend as it is fully deterministic, starts fast, generating execution traces is possible, code-coverage comes for free, etc. Overall, it's a nicer environment to develop and prototype in.

-Once you are satisfied with the module, you can start to look at making it work with the [winhv](https://github.com/0vercl0k/wtf/blob/main/src/wtf/whv_backend.h) / [kvm](https://github.com/0vercl0k/wtf/blob/main/src/wtf/kvm_backend.h) backends if you need it to run under those.
-One major difference between the *bochscpu* backend & the others, is that the others use software breakpoints to provide code-coverage information.
-As a result, you'll need to load the modules you want coverage for under [IDA](https://hex-rays.com/IDA-pro/) and use the [gen_coveragefile_ida.py](https://github.com/0vercl0k/wtf/blob/main/script/gen_coveragefile_ida.py) script to generate a simple JSON file that gets loaded by wtf.
-You are free to generate this JSON file yourself using whatever tool you would like: it basically is a list of basic-blocks virtual addresses.

 ## Usage

 The best way to try the features out is to work the the [fuzzer_hevd](https://github.com/0vercl0k/wtf/blob/main/src/wtf/fuzzer_hevd.cc) example module.
 You can grab the [target-hevd.7z](https://github.com/0vercl0k/wtf/releases) archive and extract it into the `targets/` directory.
 The archive contains the directory tree that is expected for every targets: